Croatian People's Party – Liberal Democrats

-The Croatian People's Party – Liberal Democrats (Hrvatska narodna stranka – Liberalni demokrati or HNS – LD) is a social-liberal political party in Croatia.
+The Croatian People's Party – Liberal Democrats (Hrvatska narodna stranka – Liberalni demokrati or HNS) is a social-liberal political party in Croatia.

-As of April 2015 HNS forms a parliamentary club with 5 members in the Croatian Parliament, making them the fourth largest party in Croatia in terms of parliament representation.
-HNS is a full member of the Alliance of Liberals and Democrats for Europe Party.
-Since 17 December 2017, the party's leader has been Ivan Vrdoljak.
+In the 11th Sabor, since 2024, a single HNS representative forms a parliamentary club together with two independent representatives.
+HNS is an affiliate member of the Alliance of Liberals and Democrats for Europe Party.

 Origins

 The People's Party in Croatia was originally formed in 1841, during the period of Croatian romantic nationalism.
 The Croatian People's Party describes the events of the Illyrian movement since 1835 as its history..
 After 1861 the People's Party was known as the People's Liberal Party, its main splinter party was the Independent People's Party (1880–1903) which became more pro-autonomist, while the "old" People's Party developed into "party of the Settlement" having collaborated with the pro-Hungarian Unionist Party (known as the People's Constitutional Party).
 The Progressive Party (1904–1906) and the Croatian People's Progressive Party (1906–1910) were also liberal parties in the Kingdom of Croatia-Slavonia as an autonomous part of the Austro-Hungarian Empire.

-In 1860 the national liberals formed in the Dalmatia (Austrian part of the Austro-Hungarian Empire) the National party known also as the People's Party in Dalmatia.
+In 1860, the national liberals formed in the Dalmatia (Austrian part of the Austro-Hungarian Empire) the National party known also as the People's Party in Dalmatia.
 The party developed into a conservative party around 1889 (the National Croatian Party).

 In the first Yugoslavia (1918–1941), main liberal party was the Independent Democratic Party composed by the Serbs from former Austro-Hungarian parts of the new state and Slovene centralist liberals.

 During Communism in the second Yugoslavia (the Socialist Republic of Croatia, SRH), the liberal leaders of the League of Communists of Croatia were Savka Dabčević-Kučar and Miko Tripalo, who participated in the Croatian Spring of 1971.